rpsingh2/dlsd/code/9/README.md

 ## Abstract
 Over the course of this semester we have learned a lot about how optimizers can help find solutions to many kinds of complex models.
 We also learned that determining what parameters to use on an optimizer can also impact the optimizer’s performance.

 Naturally, the next step is to use an optimizer to optimize the parameters of an optimizer.
-During this experiment, we decided to use Differential Evolution in order to maximize the hypervolume produced by an instance of NSGA-II while using the model DTLZ5.
+During this experiment, Differential Evolution was used in order to maximize the hypervolume produced by an instance of NSGA-II while using the model DTLZ5.

-Overall we received promising results with respect to an improvement in average hypervolume as well as interesting findings about which parameters may be the most important when implementing a genetic algorithm.
+Overall I received promising results with respect to an improvement in average hypervolume as well as interesting findings about which parameters may be the most important when implementing a genetic algorithm.

 ## Introduction